esphome/esphome-devices/src/docs/devices/Sonoff-POWR316-16a/index.md

 ## Initial Setup

 Remove the 4 screws at the back of the device and expose the board.
 The board is mounted to the front panel and can be un screwed also to install a permanent 4 pin header to attach jumper cables.
 Hold down the button while powering on the device to put it into bootloader mode.

-## Device Photos
+## Product Images

 ![Sonoff POw Origin 16Amp External](sonoff-POWR316-external.png "Sonoff POW Origin 16Amp External")
 ![Sonoff POw Origin 16Amp Internal with labels](sonoff-POWR316-internal-labels.png "Sonoff POW Origin 16Amp Internal with labels")

 ## Basic Configuration